markhliu/AtariBreakoutPolicyGradients/README.md

 http://karpathy.github.io/2016/05/31/rl/
 by Stanford computer scientist Andrej Karpathy.

-The code I used is largely based on Andrej's code for Atari Pong below https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5
+The code I used is largely based on Andrej's code for the Atari Pong below https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5

 Andrej uses the Atari Pong game but I use the Breakout game here.